Trip Overview

 Highlights

-• Visiting bubbling mud baths and spouting geysers in one of the most geothermally active areas in the world
+• Experience bubbling mud pots and erupting geysers in one of the world’s most geothermally active regions

 Inclusions